Ed94/gencpp/Readme.md

 ## Building

-An example of building is provided in the test directory.
+An example of building is provided within project, singleheader, and test.

+**Project**

+`gen.bootstrap.cpp` generates a segmented version of the library following a more traditional cpp convention.
+With the exception that: *The component hpp and cpp files are all included into their respective header and source*

+**Singleheader**

+`gen.singleheader.cpp` generated a single-header version of the library following the convention shown in popular libraries such as: gb, stb, and zpl.

+**Test**

 There are two meson build files the one within test is the program's build specification.
 The other one in the gen directory within test is the metaprogram's build specification.